ContestedWheel/Achievement-BD/README.md

 At your `BallsDex-DiscordBot/admin_panel` folder create a folder named `achievement` then copy past the files inside the achievement folder in to that achievement folder you made otherwise copy the entire achievement folder from here and past it at your BallsDex-DiscordBot/admin_panel/

+And at
+`BallsDex-DiscordBot/admin_panel`
-And then Run
+Run
 ```py
 python3 manage.py migrate achievement
 ```
-in
-`BallsDex-DiscordBot/admin_panel`

-Run the bot You should now see achievement list and claim commands
+Now start the bot You should now see achievement list and claim commands

 # FEEL FREE To Edit the code Fix mistakes or use anywhere If you get any issues regarding the code contact me in discord Or create a pull Request in this repository